Representation theory for vector electromagnetic beams: Introduction

-The purpose of this paper is to develop the representation formalism of a free-space electromagnetic beam from the transversality condition.
-In Section \ref{interaction} we first introduce a mapping matrix (MM) that maps a 2-component Jones vector \cite{Jones} to a 3-component electric-field vector associated with a plane wave.
-Then we show that the transversality condition allows us to have one degree of freedom to choose the MM.
-The degree of freedom can be represented by the azimuthal angle $\Theta$ of a fixed unit vector $\mathbf{I}$ with respect to the wave vector.
-After proving a theorem on the property of the MM, we attempt to interpret the degree of freedom as the interaction angle between the photon's momentum and spin.
-In Section \ref{representation formalism} we put forward the general representation formalism for the field vector of a finite beam, letting the fixed unit vector $\mathbf{I}$ lie in the plane $zox$ and make an angle $\theta_I$ with the $z$-axis, the beam's propagation direction.
-When the normalized Jones vector of the angular spectrum is independent of the wave vector, we obtain a MM for the field vector of a beam.
-The impact of the interaction angle $\theta_I$ on the properties of a beam is investigated in Section \ref{impact}.
-After calculating the field vector in the first-order approximation under the paraxial condition and establishing the relation with the incident beams in Refs. \cite{Onoda-MN2} and \cite{Bliokh-B1}, we find a transverse effect that a beam of elliptically polarized angular spectrum is displaced from the center in the direction that is perpendicular to the plane formed by the unit vector $\mathbf{I}$ and the propagation direction.
-The origin of this effect is also discussed.
-At last we show with a beam of linearly polarized angular spectrum that the local polarization state of the transverse component depends on the angle $\theta_I$ and changes on propagation.
+In this paper, I will show that the vectorial property of a finite beam can be described by a parameter, the angle between a unit vector and the propagation axis.
+This is achieved by factorizing the field vector of a plane wave into a $3 \times 2$ mapping matrix (MM) and a 2-component Jones-like vector \cite{Li2, Li1, Jones} and investigating the degree of freedom of the MM.
+It is shown in Section \ref{degree of freedom of MM} that the MM can not be determined uniquely by the transversality condition.
+It has one degree of freedom.
+The degree of freedom can be represented by the azimuthal angle of a fixed unit vector with respect to the wave vector.
+The idea of MM is generalized in Section \ref{representation formalism} to a finite beam.
+For an arbitrary electromagnetic beam, each plane wave component may have its own MM and Jones-like vector.
+But the degree of freedom of the MM allows us to find out such a beam solution in which every plane wave component is specified by the same fixed unit vector and has the same normalized Jones-like vector.
+In this case, the beam as a whole has its own MM, which maps the normalized Jones-like vector to the field vector.
+The case of a transverse unit vector corresponds to the representation formalism discussed in Refs. \cite{Pattanayak-A, Davis}, and the case of a longitudinal unit vector corresponds to the representation formalism discussed in Refs. \cite{Davis-P1, Davis-P2}.
+The impact of the angle between the unit vector and the propagation axis is investigated in Section \ref{impact}.
+The field vector in the first-order approximation under the paraxial condition is calculated for an angular-spectrum field scalar that is independent of the azimuthal angle.
+The controversy over the incident beams of Refs. \cite{Onoda-MN1} and \cite{Bliokh-B1} is resolved.
+A transverse effect is also found that a beam of elliptically polarized angular spectrum is displaced from the center in the direction that is perpendicular to the plane formed by the unit vector and the propagation axis.
+The origin of this effect is discussed.
 Conclusions and remarks are given in Section \ref{conclusions}.